-Abraham Earlywine -- a pioneer settler of the rough and bloody Ohio River Valley of Virginia in the late 1770s -- is believed to have been born in Friedrichsthal, Baden-Wurttemberg, Germany in about 1747.
+Abraham Earlywine -- a pioneer settler of the rough and bloody Ohio River Valley of Virginia in the late 1770s -- may have been born in Friedrichsthal, Baden-Wurttemberg, Germany in about 1747.
+While this needs to be confirmed, research by others has provided this information and it's the best we have for now until proven with precision.

 When he was about age 20, Abraham not only emigrated to the English American colonies but then went to York (later Lancaster) County, PA and became married.
 On April 19, 1767, he is believed to have been united in holy wedlock with Eva Catherine Glasser ( ? - ? ).
 Research by others suggests that Abraham and Eva Catherine produced five children -- Frederick Erlewine, Barnhart Erlewine, David Erlewine, Mary Carmichael and Jacob Erlewine.